15 Jul 10 Myths about Home Health Care

 Myth #5: Trusting the home health care staff is tough.

 Fact: The home health care provider you choose will certainly screen the staffs that they are appointing.
-Only skilled, empathetic and honest staffs are recruited by professional care providers.
+Only skilled, empathetic, and honest staff are recruited by professional care providers.

 Myth #6: Family members can replace home health care.